⚠️ Universal Analytics no longer processes data for standard GA accounts.

 This report is particularly useful to find out what links have been clicked in the online publications.
 Link events are stored under different categories.
 Below is an overview of where you can find each link event:

-When looking at the content users interacted most with, ask yourself question like:
+When looking at the content users interact most with, ask yourself questions like:

-- Are readers responding better to certain types of content over others?
+• Are readers responding better to certain types of content than others?

-TIP: In a custom report or dashboard you can filter the link clicks easiest by using the custom dimension 'Publitas - Link'.
+TIP: In a custom report or dashboard, you can easily filter the link clicks using the custom dimension 'Publitas - Link'.
 Add the custom dimension 'Publitas - Page' as a Secondary dimension to see what page each reported link was found on.

 What conclusions might you draw from this data?